 You might be turned off by the idea of eating the same thing every day, or eating leftovers, but if you can manage to find meals you really love, that will balance out the need for variety and really improve your ability to adhere to healthy eating.

-Artificial sweeteners make not have calories, but your body reacts to them the same way it would react to sugar.
+Artificial sweeteners may not have calories, but your body reacts to them the same way it would react to sugar.
 Limit your diet sodas and any other artificial sweeteners you’re adding to recipes and drinks.

 Stress can also cause you to feel the need to eat, and having a new baby can be one of the most stressful times of our lives!
 It is imperative that you find at least 5-10 minutes each day to manage your stress so that you don’t go seeking food.
 I keep a list at my desk of stress-busting activities that do not involve eating.
 Here are a few: